 Before the war, Rokku was Tokyo’s leading entertainment district.
 It was once filled with restaurants, bars, theaters, street performers, brothels, and more.
 Now, the district mainly boasts a range of shops such as Mega Don Quijote, restaurants such as Yoshinoya and Pachinko + Slot parlors.

 Enjoy a free view over Asakusa, Sensoji, and towards the Sky Tree from the Asakusa Culture Tourist Information Center.
 There is an elevator which will take you to the free observation area.
 Sadly, using a tripod is not allowed.
 After taking in the view, make your way down each floor (either by stairs or elevator), viewing each of the floors different exhibits.
 Free help and information about Asakusa is available on the ground floor to tourists who may need it.

 The drum museum is one of the nosiest museums in Tokyo.
 The museum contains a range of drums from around the world including Japanese Taiko drums and steel drums from the Carribean.
 There are several drums available for visitors to play.
 The museum is located above the Miyamoto Unosuke Nishi Asakusa store.
 The store itself sells a range of Japanese drums.

 The museum is open Wednesday to Sunday, 10 am until 5 pm.

 Where to eat and drink

 I opted for level 7 matcha with black sesame.
 My friends went for the sakura with red beans with level 5, and level 5 + level 7.
 We all thoroughly enjoyed our gelato and would recommend this place.
-If you order level 7, I would recommend is trying to eat the non-Matcha or weaker Matcha flavor first, as level 7 can overpower the other flavors.
+If you order level 7, I would recommend is trying to eat the non-Matcha or weaker Matcha flavour first, as level 7 can overpower the other flavours.